 Gregory Deddo grew up in the suburbs of Chicago and received his BA in studio art from Judson University in Elgin, IL.
 He lives and works in Chicago.

-For Deddo, the act of painting is an extension of his understanding of love and relationships; it is a practice of empathy.
+For Deddo, the act of painting is an extension of his understanding of love and relationships.
 An attempt see and know another person as truly as possible.
 These practices, while essential to one's identity, inevitable fall short.
 We can never fully understand the other, and may never fully understand ourselves, but we yearn to know and be known.
-Painting, like one's journey toward understanding and empathy, will never be complete.
+Painting, like ones journey toward understanding will never be complete.